The Architecture

 Priya Mehta

-"The market also has a documented gender gap at the senior level.
-If we use market data to justify the difference, we're essentially importing that gap into our pay structure and calling it policy."
+"The market also has a documented gender gap at senior level.
+Use market data to justify the difference and we're importing that gap and calling it policy."

 Elena Vasquez

 "I'm not asking you to bake in discrimination.
-I'm asking you to acknowledge that a talent shortage in ML engineering is real, and that 'working conditions' doesn't capture it."
+I'm asking you to acknowledge a real ML talent shortage that 'working conditions' doesn't capture."

 Decision 1 of 2 — The Market Data Question

 Elena has a point.
-Market data is real.
-The talent shortage for ML engineers is real.
-If Ridgeline doesn't pay competitively, it loses the engineers who run the product.
+The ML talent shortage is real.
+Don't pay competitively, lose the engineers who run the product.

-But Priya is also right.
-Market data has a 16% gender gap embedded in it at the senior level.
-Using it as the primary justification doesn't solve the pay equity problem — it imports it.
+Priya is also right.
+Market data carries a 16% gender gap at senior level.
+Use it as primary justification and you import the gap.

-You need to give the CEO a position on market data.
-This will become part of the documented framework.
+Give the CEO a position.
+It becomes part of the documented framework.

 How does Ridgeline's framework treat market data?